 Not all downlights are created equal.
-Energy Makeovers, for example, can install a premium, or IC rated downlight in your property.
+Energy Makeovers, for example, can install a premium, or IC rated (or modular) downlight in your home or business.

 What are IC Rated downlights?

 IC Rated stands for an insulation contact rated downlight.
 If a downlight has been rated as ‘IC’ it means it has met the requirements set out by the New Australian Standard on Recessed Luminaires standard (AS/NZS standard 60598.2.2:2001).
 And, it means these products are deemed suitable for use when covered in building insulation.
 This means the light fitting can come into close contact with insulation, which is not the case with most downlights.